where to look

 Oct 1: Four Weeks for America Information Session

 Information Session Tuesday, October 1, 7-8pm 4-231

-The MIT Public Service Center and Teach For America have teamed up to offer MIT students an exciting challenge for IAP 2014.
+The Priscilla King Gray Public Service Center and Teach For America have teamed up to offer MIT students an exciting challenge for IAP 2014.
 Work with current Teach For America teachers and help them develop more innovative and exciting ways to teach science and math.
 Gain first hand experience of what it's like to Teach For America.
 Spend four weeks solving problems that matter, driving educational change and making a difference for kids!

 - Sep 15: Microfinance and Rural Transformation Talk